pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 Recreates a saved base outline from its serialized form.

-Note that this method does not create any new DOM nodes (it just retrieves the DOM node corresponding to a base outline from the parent drawing).
+Note that this method does not create any new DOM nodes (it just retrieves the DOM node and owner base for a saved base outline from the parent drawing).

 Throws if unable to recreate a saved base outline.